-- c.
+- b.
+Secretary of Defense.
+The National Defense Strategy, Defense Planning Guidance, and Global Force Management Implementation Guidance (GFMIG). - c.
 Chairman of the Joint Chiefs of Staff.
-National Military Strategy and Joint Strategic Capabilities Plan (JSCP). - d.
+The National Military Strategy, Capstone Concept for Joint Operations, and CJCSI 3110.01, "Joint Strategic Campaign Plan (JSCP)," and CJCSI 3100.01, "Joint Strategic Planning System (JSPS)." - d.
 Secretary of State.
 Quadrennial Diplomacy and Development Review and Joint Strategic Plan.
-CCDRs are also informed by Joint Regional (Bureau) Strategies and by the plans created by the corresponding functional bureaus with the Department of State.
+Combatant Commanders (CCDRs) are also informed by Joint Regional (Bureau) Strategies and by the plans created by the corresponding functional bureaus with the Department of State